CppMicroServices/CppMicroServices/documentation/doxygen/examples/MicroServices_Example1.md

 or other build systems (e.g. Makefiles) when writing modules.

-To run the examples contained in the C++ Micro Services library, we use a small driver program called `ExampleDriver`:
+To run the examples contained in the C++ Micro Services library, we use a small driver program called `CppMicroServicesExampleDriver`:

 \verbatim
-CppMicroServices-build> bin/ExampleDriver
+CppMicroServices-build> bin/CppMicroServicesExampleDriver
 > h
 h               This help text l <id | name>   Load the module with id <id> or name <name>